 - This is not the first time the NBE has moved against crypto.
 The bank has issued similar bans at least twice before, a pattern that itself signals how little traction previous restrictions have gained.

-- The NBE has defended its position as consumer protection, pointing to market volatility, foreign exchange manipulation risks, fraud and gaps in AML/CFT safeguards.
+- The NBE has defended its position on consumer protection, citing market volatility, risks of foreign exchange manipulation, fraud and gaps in AML/CFT safeguards.

 - But the need to issue yet another ban suggests the policy is not working.
 Ethiopians have continued trading digital assets regardless.